ultimafounding/PicoMol/ongoing_changes.md

 8. **Ensure accessibility** (keyboard navigation, colorblind-friendly palettes).
 9. **Allow users to reset the view or return to defaults easily.**
 10. **Add a “feedback” button** for users to quickly report issues or suggest improvements.
-11. **Provide a simple “about” dialog** with version info and credits.
+11. **Provide a simple “about” dialog** with version info and credits. ✅
+    - About dialog added under the Help menu.
+Shows version (0.0.2), credits (Jack Magson), license, and full NGL.js citations.
+Styled consistently with the rest of the app.

 Feel free to update this list as development progresses or new ideas arise.